grezxune/tommy_treb/_posts/2017-10-29-indecision.md

 project: true
 ---

-This is a fun little web app that allows you to randomly choose one item from a list you create.
+This is a fun little web app that allows you to randomly choose one item from a list you create